-

 We have found that homogeneous palladium nanoparticles can be obtained by treating palladium acetate with potassium tert-butoxide or sodium borohydride in the presence of alkynes (Fig.1).
 The nanoparticles can be stored in solution for longer than a year and are easy to handle in air.
 They exhibit excellent performance as hydrogenation catalysts and can efficiently synthesize cis-alkenes (2) and amines (4 and 6) from alkynes (1), organic azide compounds (3) and aromatic nitro compounds (5), respectively.
 They have excellent cis-alkene selectivity and functional group tolerance (no loss of the ketone, aldehyde, or benzylic hydroxy group, etc.).
 The catalytic activity is extremely high; the reaction proceeds quickly using only 1/1000 to 1/5000 equivalent of palladium of the substrate (raw material).
 It also has excellent economic efficiency and convenience, and we are examining the possibility of commercializing it in cooperation with companies.

-Takeshi Ohkuma Professor -
+Takeshi Ohkuma Specially Appointed Professor -

 Hyperpolarized 13C MRI for Genetic Mutation Imaging